mateodevia/datosGovViewer/README.md

 ## Deployment

-You can find a deployed version of the proyect at https://datosgovview.herokuapp.com/
+You can find a deployed version of the project at https://datosgovview.herokuapp.com/

 ### Author